 What Causes Flare-Ups?

-People with relapsing-remitting MS have flare-ups followed by symptom-free periods called remissions.
-To be a true relapse, the symptom must start at least 30 days after your last flare-up.
-And the symptom should stick around for at least 24 hours.
+If you have relapsing-remitting MS, you may have flare-ups followed by symptom-free periods called remissions.
+To be a true relapse, the symptom must start at least 30 days after your last flare-up and should stick around for at least 24 hours.

 What Happens During a Flare-Up?

-During a flare-up you'll get new symptoms.
-Or symptoms you already have will get worse.
+During a flare-up you'll get new symptoms or the ones you already have will get worse.

-You might have one or more of these symptoms:
+You might have one or more of these problems:

 - Balance problems